-Dane Eissler is a cis-male bisexual director, performer, writer, producer, and visual artist.
+Dane Eissler is a cis-male bisexual maker of theatre and art.

-In Philadelphia, he serves as Associate Producer for EgoPo Classic Theater, where he has frequently collaborated for a number of years: he associate directed the Philadelphia premier of the 2015 "season's surprise hit," Tennessee Williams' Stairs to the Roof (later earning "co-director" credit for his contributions); adapted and directed Nikolai Gogol's THE NOSE; played Medvedenko in their Barrymore-winning production of Chekhov's The Seagull; associate directed John Guare’s The Lydie Breeze Trilogy, additionally performing in Part Three: Home; and helped remount their immersive sensory adaptation of Samuel Beckett’s Company at Philly's FringeArts Festival and the Provincetown Tennessee Williams Theater Festival.
+In Philadelphia, he serves as Associate Producer for EgoPo Classic Theater, where he just directed Sam Shepard's Buried Child.
+Previous credits with EgoPo include: production designer, Williams' And Tell Sad Stories of the Deaths of Queens... (co-produced with Provincetown Tennessee Williams Theater Festival); associate director, Williams' Stairs to the Roof (later earning "co-director" credit for his contributions); adapter/director, Gogol's THE NOSE; "Medvedenko" in Chekhov's The Seagull; associate director & "Jude," Guare’s The Lydie Breeze Trilogy; and production assistant, Beckett’s Company.
 He has also worked with Azuka Theatre, B.R.A.T.
-Productions, FringeArts, and The Arrabalitos, as well as Rowan University's Department of Theatre & Dance - where he received his BA in Theatre - just over the bridge in South Jersey.
+Productions, and The Arrabalitos, as well as Rowan University's Department of Theatre & Dance - where he received his BA in Theatre - just over the bridge in South Jersey.

-In Chicago, he co-founded the multidisciplinary pop-up collective, A Dead Whale Productions, which he also proudly serves as Artistic Director.
-With A Dead Whale, Dane has produced multiple new works, including Tyler Garamella's Hog'sBelly: A Fable Noir and Bouff'honestly Though!, both of which he also directed.
-The Slather & Gibbs Show (formerly Bouff'honestly Though!) toured to Mount Carmel, Illinois with Obie-winner John Clancy and Little Pharaoh Enterprises, and then enjoyed a prime-time run at The Annoyance Theatre.
-He has also worked with Living Room Vauntgardia, Rough House Theater, Women of the Now Productions, The Whiskey Rebellion Theatre, and Windy City Performs.
-He has also exhibited his original artwork with MaiTri Chicago, Logan Bar & Grill, and Evanston Photographic Studios.
+In Chicago, he co-founded the multidisciplinary pop-up theatre collective, A Dead Whale Productions, which he also proudly serves as Artistic Director.
+Previous credits with A Dead Whale include: playwright & performer, Apocalypse Twins; director & designer, Hog'sBelly: A Fable Noir; creator/performer & designer, I Love You, Jane Doe; and puppet design, Where We Go Together, or the Flashlight Play.
+The Slather & Gibbs Show (formerly Bouff'honestly Though!, which Dane directed and performed in) toured to Mount Carmel, Illinois and was presented by Obie-winner John Clancy and Little Pharaoh Enterprises before returning to Chicago for a prime-time run at The Annoyance Theatre.
+He also worked with Living Room Vauntgardia, Rough House Theater, Women of the Now, The Whiskey Rebellion Theatre, and Windy City Performs.
+He has exhibited original artwork with MaiTri Chicago, Logan Bar & Grill, and Evanston Photographic Studios.